Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Shifting is the most critical function of cycling groupsets, and it’s also where these two groupsets differ the most.

 The first difference is in the shifting system.
 Shimano Di2 has two buttons on both levers.
 The left lever shifts the front derailleur, and the right lever shifts the rear derailleur.
-Unfortunately, it does not have hidden buttons like Ultegra or Dura-Ace Di2.
+Unfortunately, it does not have the hidden buttons found on Ultegra or Dura-Ace Di2.

 TIP: Check out this comparison of Shimano 105 vs. Ultegra vs. Dura-Ace Di2.

 SRAM is simpler.
 Each shifter has only one button.
-To shift the front derailleur, you press them at once.
+To shift the front derailleur, you press both at once.
 Shifting the rear gears is done by pressing the left or right button.

 Shimano 105 Di2 vs. SRAM Rival eTap AXS shifters.